OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 ## Adding High Availability Nodes

-Once high availability is configured the steps to add a new Windows server node are:
+Once high availability is configured, the steps to add a new Windows server node are:

-1. Create Windows server and mount the file shares.
+1. Create a Windows server and mount the file shares.
-2. Install Octopus Deploy and point it to existing database.
+2. Install Octopus Deploy and point it to an existing database.
 3. Configure task cap.
-4. (Optional) add new node into load balancer (if the node is hosting the Octopus UI).
+4. (Optional) add the new node into the load balancer (if the node is hosting the Octopus UI).

-To add a new Linux Container node the steps are:
+To add a new Linux Container node, the steps are:

 1. Spin up a new container with the arguments pointing to an existing database and mount the volumes.
 2. Configure the task cap.
-3. (Optional) add new node into load balancer (if the node is hosting the Octopus UI).
+3. (Optional) add the new node into the load balancer (if the node is hosting the Octopus UI).

 Assuming the node is configured to process tasks, it should start picking up tasks to process within a few minutes.

 ## Removing High Availability Nodes

 Occasionally, you'll want to delete a node.
-Perhaps you added two, three, or four nodes in anticipation of a large project involving hundreds of deployments and now it is time to scale back down.
+Perhaps you added two, three, or four nodes in anticipation of a large project involving hundreds of deployments, and now it is time to scale back down.

-To do that you'll want to follow these steps:
+To do that, you'll want to follow these steps:

 1. Configure the node to [drain](/docs/administration/high-availability/maintain/maintain-high-availability-nodes.md#drain).
 This will finish all tasks and prevent any new ones from being picked up.
 2. Wait until any executing tasks on that node are complete.